ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

         value: /
       method: POST
 EOF

       if [ $? -eq 0 ]; then
         echo "Successfully created HTTP route with API version: $API_VERSION" break
       fi
     done
   else
     echo "No HTTP route API found.
-HTTP-level policies may not be available in this Linkerd version." echo "We will proceed with the demo, but HTTP-level access controls won't be enforced." fi
+HTTP-level policies may not be available in this Linkerd version." echo "We will proceed with the demo, but HTTP-level access controls won't be enforced." fi fi

+# If neither approach worked, create a basic route that works for all HTTP methods
+if ! kubectl get httproute backend-route -n secure-apps &>/dev/null; then echo "Creating a fallback HTTP route with basic configuration" cat << EOF | kubectl apply -f -
+apiVersion: policy.linkerd.io/v1alpha1
+kind: HTTPRoute
+metadata:
+  name: backend-route
+  namespace: secure-apps
+spec:
+  parentRefs:
+  - name: backend-server
+    kind: Server
+  rules:
+  - matches:
+    - path:
+        type: PathPrefix
+        value: /
+EOF
+fi
 ```{{exec}}